anshulee/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image2]

 I was then having issues on the bridge and recored some data for recovery on the bridge.

 ![alt text][image3]

 To augment the data sat, I also flipped images and angles thinking that this would help get the network more examples of left and right steering.
 This was done in the generator(ln 376)

 After the collection process, I had 71911 number of data points.
-I then preprocessed this data by *Cropping the sky and bonnet section off
+I then preprocessed this data by :
+* Cropping the sky and bonnet section off
-*Resizing to 64*64 as needed by nVidia architecture *Converting to YUV scale as recommended by nVidia
+* Resizing to 64*64 as needed by nVidia architecture
+* Converting to YUV scale as recommended by nVidia

+The same Preprocessing steps were added to drive.py also

+####4.Data Distribution Flattening
-Data Distribution Flattening(ln 398 to 435)
+(ln 398 to 435)
 I also used tried to adjust the number of images i had per steering angle so as to reduce any bias.
 I used a histogram to plot number of images per angle and then reduced the ones with more data.
 Here is what the histogram looked like before flattening

 ![alt text][image4]

-This made sense since i had added all 3 camera images with a correction of +-.25 Post flattening
+This made sense since i had added all 3 camera images with a correction of +-.25 Post flattening the data was more 'equally distributed'

 ![alt text][image5]

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

-####3.
+####5.
 Use of Generators
 I used a Python generator to generate data for each batch of the training and validation set.
 This helped prevent memory errors.
 I ensured the generator was shuffling the images before each iteration.
 The generator would also create a flipped image (ln 376-384) and augment the data set.

 With the groundwork in place i experimented with number of epochs and samples per epochs .
 Once i saw the loss getting reduced i tested the model and the car was able to drive by without any crashes.